 In September 2018 the need to travel caught her and her family by surprise when they were offered a new life in Australia.
 Casey and her family knew this couldn’t be turned down and followed their dream of living a life inspired by the outdoors in Oz.
 Casey was adamant that the legacy of Thaxted Yoga would live on and turned to her teachers to start the process of finding a new studio owner.
 It didn’t take long before Jemma Mahon stepped up to the exciting challenge.

-Casey believes that everyone can benefit from yoga and prides herself on creating a warm and friendly atmosphere where it is possible to escape the stresses and challenges of everyday life in a safe and welcoming environment.
+Casey believes that everyone can benefit from yoga and prides herself on having created a warm and friendly atmosphere at Thaxted Yoga where it is possible to escape the stresses and challenges of everyday life in a safe and welcoming environment.

 Theresa completed the BWY Teacher Training Diploma in 2004, followed by the Birthlight yoga for pregnancy Foundation course and more recently trained in Ayurvedic Massage in India and Ayurvedic Yoga Massage level 1 & 2 in London.

 Theresa was first introduced to yoga at the age of 18 and from then on she regularly attended classes and workshops working alongside a variety of teachers.
 Her personal practice has been strongly influenced by the vast disciplines of Hatha yoga from BKS Iyengar, Vanda Scaravelli and the Bihar School of Yogas teachings.
 More recently she has found huge spiritual inspiration from Jivamukti yoga and Kundalini yoga.

 Theresa lives with her partner and their dog.
 She is passionate about the food that she eats and tries to live the most healthy and conscious life she can and encourages her students to do the same.